dart-lang/language/working/augmentation-libraries/feature-specification.md

 the original constructor's initializers, but before any original super initializer or original redirecting initializer if there is one.

-In the augmenting constructor's body, an `augment super()` call invokes the original constructor's body.
+In the augmenting constructor's body, an `augmented()` call invokes the original constructor's body.

 It is a compile-time error if: